ankianan/pass/README.md

 - Use case
   - Prevent hack
     - A Facebook, which is end-to-end encrypted.
 That allow you to actually share content only with selected people (excluding even Facebook).
-      - Isn’t it is same as WhatsApp?
+      - Isn’t it is same as WhatsApp end-to-end encrypted chat?
         - Yes, but WhatsApp encryption only works within WhatsApp and is not available to other platforms outside it.
   - Paid content
     - A GitHub repo hosting encrypted content restricting access to set of user or corporates.
 Good for montezing open source work by developer.